daniloikeda/CreatingReactAppTutorial/README.md

 # Folder structure
 Well for me folder structure is a concept, it's how you want your project to be organized in a way that when you project grows it will have a bunch of files agrouped by a common characteristic.

-I guess the first and most common folder structure is separating components from pages, considering components being a single form for example a button, input text, text area, anyway anything that can only exist on a singular form generally it's a HTML element and the pages are the combination of these components.
+I guess the first and most common folder structure is separating components from pages, considering components being a single form for example a button, input text, text area, anyway anything that can only exist on a singular form generally it's a HTML element and the pages are the combination of these components and other pages as well.

     ├── src
     │   ├── Components